sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 Our initial stab at this problem was to introduce 2 new tables to Postgres: `commits` and `lsif_data_markers`.

 The `commits` table stores data similar to a flattened version of the output from `git log --all --pretty='%H %P'` (a commit followed by a list of its parents), for each repository.
 Example values for this table are shown below to aid our running example.
-This table would generally store the full 40-character revhash - we are abbreviating them for brevity here.
+This table would generally store the full 40-character commit ID—we are abbreviating them for brevity here.

 | id  | repository                    | commit              | parent_commit       |
 | --- | ----------------------------- | ------------------- | ------------------- |